Birth Control: Your Contraceptive Questions Answered

 Your chances of pregnancy depend at what point in your menstrual cycle you were at when you started taking the combined oral contraceptive (contains both estrogen and progestin).

 If you took the contraceptive from the first day of your period, and continued taking it after having unprotected sex two days later, your chances of being pregnant are virtually nil.
-Starting the pill within five days of your period protects you immediately.
+Starting the pill within five days of the start of your period protects you immediately.

 However, if you started taking the contraceptive pill towards the end of your menstrual cycle (around day 6) or later, then had sex two days later, there is a risk you may have got pregnant, particularly if you are prone to short menstrual cycles of around 21 days (also called being an early ovulator).
 It takes seven days of continuous pill taking to fully protect you from pregnancy if you start taking the pill midcycle.
 Once you have been taking the pill for more than three weeks, you should theoretically not get pregnant during your placebo week; however, no pill is 100% effective.